Brazilian Intelligence Agency: Strategic Affairs sub-Secretariat

+Brazilian Intelligence Agency

-In 1995 President Fernando Henrique Cardoso placed a civilian at the head of the SAE and subsequently created ABIN.
+In 1995, President Fernando Henrique Cardoso placed a civilian at the head of the National Information Service and subsequently created ABIN.
 Like many other Latin American nations, Brazil faces the challenge of having to overcome a long history of involvement by the military and their related intelligence arms in domestic politics.
 Early on, ABIN was tainted by a wiretapping and influence peddling scandal that led to the agency being placed under the direct control of the President and the Institutional Security Cabinet rather than being responsible to the national Congress.
 This had once again undermined the attempt to reduce the influence of the military on Brazilian intelligence agencies and their practises.

 However, successive governments have taken a number of steps to reduce the influence of the armed forces and related intelligence agencies in domestic politics.
 The relationships between these groups and government in Brazil, so closely intertwined for decades, is evolving.
 The focus of intelligence agencies appears to be moving slowly from managing internal dissent to focusing on external threats and support of the nation's democracy.